Azure/azure-powershell/src/KeyVault/KeyVault/help/Remove-AzManagedHsm.md

 ```

 This command removes the managed hsm named myhsm from the resource group named myrg1.
-If you do not specify the resource group name, the cmdlet searches for the named managed hsm to delete in your current subscription.
+If you do not specify the resource group name, the cmdlet searches for the named managed HSM to delete in your current subscription.

 ## PARAMETERS